CHAPTER 17.05: ESSENTIAL SERVICE UTILITIES

 17.05.010 PURPOSE.

-(A) The purpose of this chapter is to provide for public participation in the decision affecting the installation of essential service utilities in such a manner that they enhance the health, safety and general welfare of borough residents and properties while minimizing negative impacts.
-This chapter recognizes the importance and benefits of essential services, while ensuring that all feasible mitigation measures are taken to protect the scenic qualities of the Matanuska Susitna Borough.
+(A) The purpose of this chapter is to provide for public participation in the decisions affecting the installation of essential service utilities in such a manner that they enhance the health, safety and general welfare of borough residents and properties while minimizing negative impacts.
+This chapter recognizes the importance and benefits of essential services, while ensuring that all reasonable and feasible mitigation measures are taken by the utilities to protect the scenic qualities of the Matanuska Susitna Borough and general welfare of its residents.
 Essential services should be installed in cognizance of existing and projected demands for such services.

 17.05.020 APPLICABILITY.